 Explorers Summer Day Camp

-In response to COVID-19, The Huntington is closed through April 19, and has canceled all programming through May 31.
+In response to COVID-19, The Huntington is closed until further notice, and has canceled all programming through June 30.
 Huntington Explorers Camp originally scheduled to take place July 6-24 has also been canceled.
 Registrants will be notified and full refunds issued.

 Join us for a summer of hands-on fun at The Huntington!